-Shanti brings two decades of fundraising, alumni relations, and communications experience to her joint appointment with the School of Information and its Center for Long-Term Cybersecurity (CLTC), including 19 years with UC Berkeley.
+Shanti brings decades of fundraising, alumni relations, and communications experience to her appointment with the School of Information and its Center for Long-Term Cybersecurity (CLTC), including 20 years with UC Berkeley.

 A Berkeley High alumna, Shanti attended UC Santa Cruz where she secured her BA in Community Studies, drawn to its social change emphasis and the opportunity to conduct international fieldwork, which she completed in Barcelona co-teaching women's self-defense classes - an experience memorialized in her honors undergraduate thesis.